A-Aljami/Zayer-App/README.md

 # Bahrain Tourist Events Map

-This project is an interactive map application for tourists visiting Bahrain.
+Zayer is an interactive map application for tourists visiting Bahrain.
 It helps users discover key events and attractions around the country, displaying them on a map with detailed information about each event or location.
 The user can search for events, view recommendations, and mark their favorite locations for easy access.

 ## Features
 - Interactive map using **Leaflet** and **React-Leaflet**.